rasulkireev/django-saas-starter/README.md

 - Buttondown for newsletters
 - Github Auth for social sign-ins
 - Sentry integration
-- OpenTelemetry for tracing (Signoz in this case)
 - MJML for email templating

 ## Roadmap